-1) Building on PT strengths
+- 1) Building on PT strengths - a.

-- a.
 Continuing networking with the scientific and private sector communities that already participate, communicating the new Cluster and destination format as well as signalling opportunities in Missions and Partnerships. - b.
-Engaging the different networks and communities in the design of the mission areas under discussion so there will be calls targeting specific PT communities. - c.
+Engaging the different networks and communities in the implementation of the current mission areas, namely promoting the active involvement of PT communities. - c.
 Utilizing national networks of Collaborative Research Labs (CoLabs), Technological Innovation centres (CIT) Competence Centres, Competitivity Clusters (such as Agrofood, AED space, Wine and Vines, Sea, Sustainable Habitats, Smart Cities,) and municipalities to identify opportunities. - d.
-Working closely with entities from relevant Ministries, such as the Ministry for Agriculture, Ministry for Environment, Ministry for Seas, and Ministry for Cohesion, Ministry for Health, as well as with state research laboratories (INIAV, INSA and IPMA) and other relevant institutions (DGADR, DGAV, DGPM, ICNF) that are not only potential participants but are also responsible for developing and implementing national policies.

-2) Engaging newcomers:
+Working closely with entities from relevant Ministries, such as the Ministry for Agriculture, Ministry for Environment, Ministry for Seas, and Ministry for Cohesion, Ministry for Health, as well as with state research laboratories (INIAV, INSA and IPMA) and other relevant institutions (DGADR, DGAV, DGPM, ICNF) that are not only potential participants but are also responsible for developing and implementing national policies. - 2) Engaging newcomers: - a.

-- a.
 Using the various CoLabs to promote the opportunities in the Cluster as well as those in the Missions and partnerships - b.
 Working in synergy with autonomous EU structures such as EIT and Europe Enterprise Network to attract both businesses and research institutions. - c.
 Cooperating within the scope of PERIN to ensure the cross-fertilization of stakeholders between Pillars and Clusters. - d.
-Engaging the Earth Observation community showcasing opportunities for the sector.

-3) Increasing private sector participation:

-- Engaging the strong and diverse landscape of thematic actors that intend to link the industrial and academic communities (e.g. CoLabs, Competitiveness Clusters, incubators and accelerators). - b.
-Increasing the synergies with EIT KICs such as climate, food and digital. - Promoting international opportunities that can boost the participation in European Programmes, whilst exploring the already existing support networks like Enterprise Europe Network. - d.
-Engaging SMEs, with those cluster-related winners of the highly competitive SME instrument (SMEi) (33/111 SMEi phase-1 winners and 5/34 phase-2 winners are SMEs with competencies relevant to this Cluster.).
+Engaging the Earth Observation community showcasing opportunities for the sector. - 3) Increasing private sector participation: - a.
+Engaging the strong and diverse landscape of thematic actors that intend to link the industrial and academic communities (e.g. CoLabs, Competitiveness Clusters, incubators and accelerators). - b.
+Increasing the synergies with EIT KICs such as climate, food and digital and the future KIC on Water, Marine and Maritime Sectors and Ecosystems. - c.
+Promoting international opportunities that can boost the participation in European Programmes, whilst exploring the already existing support networks like Enterprise Europe Network.

-- 4) Highly targeted dissemination and capacity building plan - a.
+- d.
+Engaging SMEs, with those cluster-related winners of the highly competitive SME instrument (SMEi) (33/110 SMEi phase-1 winners and 5/24 phase-2 winners are SMEs with competencies relevant to this Cluster.). - 4) Highly targeted dissemination and capacity building plan - a.
 Clearly signposting opportunities that exist in both the partnerships and missions that are of interest for this sector - b.
-Creating networking activities to integrate the different communities targeted by this - c.
-Ensuring interdisciplinarity, including social sciences and humanities, within the cluster's community through the organization of cross thematic dissemination events. - d.
-Promoting high level engagement alongside the upcoming PT presidency of the Council of the EU, through the organization of two High-level Conferences: - i.
-Azores High Level Conference: Sustainable Oceans, to be held in Ponta Delgada on the 3-4 of June 2021.
-It is envisaged that the conference results in the signature of an Azores declaration focusing on the connection Oceans- Space-Climate, building upon the Galway Statement on Atlantic Cooperation (2013) and Belem Statement on Atlantic Research and Innovation Cooperation (2017). - ii.
-Towards a climate-resilient economy making the best of innovation and space- based tools - 5) Ensuring there are synergies and funding complementarities to catapult the participation of PT entities in HE: - a.
-Building on projects from other funding sources [e.g., the LIFE (Environment and Climate Action programme), the Blue Growth programme (DG MARE & EEA Grants) and FCT (e.g., the recently funded programmes for the Vale do Coa Region (2019) and Montesinho (2020)] - b.
+Creating networking activities to integrate the different communities targeted by this cluster. - c.
+Ensuring interdisciplinarity, including social sciences and humanities, within the cluster's community through the organization of cross thematic dissemination events. - 5) Ensuring there are synergies and funding complementarities to catapult the participation of PT entities in HEU: - Building on projects from other funding sources [e.g., the LIFE (Environment and Climate Action programme), the Blue Growth programme (DG MARE & EEA Grants) and FCT (e.g., the recently funded programmes for the Vale do Coa Region (2019) and Montesinho (2020)] - b.
 Creating synergies with projects funded by national sources, R&D in co-promotion and the mobilizing programmes, by working closely with ANI teams - c.
-Building synergies with the operational groups, financed by the Rural Development Programme as in the H2020 Societal Challenge 2, participants in these groups have easier access into HEU Consortia (MAA projects). - d.
-Promoting the involvement in initiatives such as EIP AGRI and EIP Water, where PT has been very successful/active in the past - e.
-Building synergies with CAP, namely through the national strategic plan currently under development - f.
+Building synergies with the operational groups, financed by the Rural Development Programme - as in the H2020 Societal Challenge 2, participants in these groups have easier access into HEU Consortia (MAA projects). - d.
+Promoting the involvement in initiatives such as EIP AGRI and EIP Water30, where PT has been very successful/active in the past - e.
+Building synergies with CAP, namely through the national strategic plan - f.
 Ensuring synergies with national sectorial funds (Fundo das Florestas, Fundo Ambiental, Fundo Azul) - g.
 Ensuring synergies with the areas for Earth Observation, Space and Digital in HEU Cluster 4 Digital, Industry and Space.